mael-10/mael-10/README.md

 My curiosities:

   * Understand and study computer science and how apply that knowlegde for other areas of science.
-  * Learn physics and how to apply it on computer alghoritms.
+  * To Learn physics and how to apply it on computer alghoritms.
   *  To have a deep look on mathematics to build robust last longer knowlegde for to make "magical" stuffs.